psychoinformatics-de/studyforrest-www/content/pages/index.rst

      :width: 8
      :offset: 2

-     The Study Forrest dataset aims to be high quality, diverse, comprehensive, and yet also modular |---| so you can easily acquire only what you need.
+     Study Forrest is a dataset composing of fMRI scans, EEG recordings, eye-tracking data, and extensive annotations overlaying the movie *Forrest Gump*.
+Our aim is for it to be high quality, diverse, comprehensive, and yet also modular |---| so you can easily acquire only what you need.
-     It contains fMRI scans, EEG recordings, eye-tracking data, extensive annotations overlaying the movie, and more.
-Check out our "DATA PAGE" to see exactly what kinds of data we have to offer.
+     Check out our "DATA PAGE" to see exactly what kind of data we have to offer.

-     The diversity of the dataset is explicity intended to have significant value for people from many different backgrounds.

 .. row::